 No1 Lounge Among Many Other Lounges

-Aside from London Heathrow Airport, there are 5 other airports in London area.
-In this article we only concentrate on No1 Business Lounge at London Heathrow Airport in the terminal 3.
-We had often heard positive feedback about No1 Lounge so we decided ourselves to visit there and finally made our own review of this lounge.
+Aside from London Heathrow Airport, there are 5 other airports in the London area.
+In this article, we only concentrate on No1 Business Lounge at London Heathrow Airport in the terminal 3.
+We had often heard positive feedback about No1 Lounge so we decided to visit there and finally made our review of this lounge.

 Our Review Plan: The Lounge and the A350

-Our itenary was from London Heathrow to Helsinki Airport.
-We had an economy class ticket but we had upgraded it to business class by Finnair Plus points.
-Unfortunately we were downgraded back to Economy class just moments before the flight.
-Luckily, we were still able to access No1 Lounge before the said flight for free.
+Our itinerary was from London Heathrow to Helsinki Airport.
+We had an economy class ticket but we had upgraded it to business class with Finnair Plus points.
+Unfortunately, we were downgraded back to Economy class just moments before the flight.
+Luckily, we were still able to access the No1 Lounge before the said flight for free.
 You can read about our Finnair review from a separate Finnair article.

 This time Finnair was endorsing No1 Lounge for their business passengers.
 Even though the lounge is privately owned and operated, many other airlines are sending their customers to this lounge too.